ishani1124/ishani1124/README.md

 <strong>

-- 🔭 I’m currently practicing to solve DSA problems using C++.
+- 🔭 I’m currently practicing to solve problems in C++.
 - 🌱 I’m currently learning Web development.
 - 👯 Looking to collaborate with anyone who is interested in technology.
 - 😄 Connect with me <a href="https://www.linkedin.com/in/ishani-saravanan-828a511b9/" target="_blank">Ishani Saravanan</a>
-- ⚡ Fun fact: I hate Coffee.
+- ⚡ Fun fact: I hate Coffee but I code.

 </strong>